xdmushui/partner-center-sdk/develop/scenarios.md

 This section describes the ways that partners in the Cloud Solution Provider program can use the Partner Center API to programmatically manage customer accounts, partner accounts, orders, subscriptions, support, and billing.

-Note that there are different versions of Partner Center available that include different capabilities.
+There are different versions of Partner Center available that include different capabilities.
 Not all scenarios are supported in all versions of Partner Center.
 To learn more, see [Developing for Partner Center for Microsoft National Cloud](developing-for-partner-center-for-microsoft-national-cloud.md).

 ## Scenarios supported by the Partner Center SDK